SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Next Session Starting Point**:
     - Discuss new mutation and crossover strategies to implement.
     - Refine existing strategies based on analytical insights.

+### 2025-11-25 — Session 27
+- **Focus**: Analyze the impact of the new crossover strategy.
+- **Actions**:
+    - Created `scripts/run_crossover_analysis.sh` to run the adversarial loop with and without crossover.
+    - Added `--crossover-rate` argument to the `adversarial_loop` binary.
+    - Updated `lineage_analysis.ipynb` to load and compare the results of the two runs.
+    - Added a new section to the notebook to visualize the comparison of fitness and lineage diversity.
+- **Open Questions**:
+    - What other visualizations would be useful for understanding the evolutionary dynamics?
+    - How can this notebook be integrated into a more automated reporting or CI process?
+- **Next Session Starting Point**:
+    - Discuss the results of the crossover analysis and decide on the next steps for improving the evolution strategies.
+    - Refine and expand the visualizations in `lineage_analysis.ipynb` to provide deeper insights.